 There’s so much to consider when you’re looking for the best things to do in Hollywood.
-As one of California’s foremost tourist destinations, the area is chock full of activities and tours.
+As one of California’s top tourist destinations, the area is chock full of activities and tours.
 It can be hard to know what’s what.

 Not to fear!
 As an LA local, I lived within a mile of almost everything on this list for years.
 I’m pretty adept at navigating crowds & avoiding scammers, and more than happy to help you make the most of your next trip to Hollywood.